rcl9/Imagery-of-Past-Projects/Where It All Started/Readme.md

 <img src="Radio Shack catalogue - TV antenna.JPG" alt="" style="width:75%; height:auto;">

 In the late 1970s I was finally getting old enough to "slide and migrate into PC computing" just as the PC home computing market was starting.
-Around 1977 and 1978 I started to become influenced by the Heath product catalogue and all of its fascinating kits but with costs out of my range.
+Around 1977 and 1978 I started to become influenced by the <a href="https://heathkitcatalogs.com/catalogs/1970/winter-1978">Heath product catalogue</a> and all of its fascinating kits but with costs out of my range.
 I was enamoured by their Ham radio setups (and from "CQ" and "73" magazines) as well as their new Heath H8 home computer.
 Because of that Heath influence I recall, one evening, going to a local electronics college and trying to enroll in their night school educational program only to be told (politely) that I was far too young.

 <img src="Heath_H8_1978.jpg" alt="" style="width:45%; height:auto;">        <img src="Heath ham radio.jpg" alt="" style="width:45%; height:auto;">